 Table of Contents

 Park Peres is located at Sderot Yerushalayim 210, Holon.
 Neat Holon East Interchange and road #4.

-Map of the area:
+Interactive map of the area:

-Attractions In The Park
+Attractions in the Park

 - Ice Peaks – an ice skating and ice hockey center.

 - The Israeli Children’s Museum is an educational-cultural institution providing unique learning experiences which are one of a kind in Israel.

 - There is an artificial lake with pedal boats.

 - Dining complex, including restaurants and cafes near the lake.

 - Yamit Water Park is one of Israel’s most prominent and well-known water parks.